Generic selectors

 The Den is Millwall's home ground, with a capacity of just over 20,000.
 Located in the Bermondsey district of the London football ground map, it has been home to Millwall since 1993.
 The South Bermondsey railway station can be used to access the ground.

-Given Millwall fans' less-than-ideal reputation cultivated over the years following the dark days of football hooliganism, although this stereotype is now extremely outdated, many opposition fans will be surprised to learn that The Den is a terrific venue.
+Given Millwall fans' less-than-ideal reputation cultivated over the years following the dark days of football hooliganism, many opposition fans will be surprised to learn that The Den is a terrific venue.

 Despite being relatively modern—it opened in 1993—it still adheres to a more traditional aesthetic, boasting four separate two-tiered stands.
-For that reason, the atmosphere on the ground is fantastic and worth a visit.
+For that reason, the atmosphere at the ground is fantastic.

 Loftus Road – Queens Park Rangers